 - If you have been diagnosed with hypersensitivity to certain antibiotics, please inform your hospital doctor.
-Ceftriaxone must be used with caution in patients with a known hypersensitivity to penicillin-like antibiotics. - If you notice any severe hypersensitivity reactions such as a skin rash (across your entire body), itchiness, a tight chest, low blood pressure, fever or shivering, or swelling of your lips, tongue or throat, you must notify your GP immediately. - If you suffer from persistent or severe diarrhoea, even after your therapy has been stopped, you must notify your GP immediately. - Please check your body temperature on a regular basis, preferably at the same time every day and ideally in the evenings.
+Meropenem must be used with caution in patients with a known hypersensitivity to penicillin-like antibiotics. - If you notice any severe hypersensitivity reactions such as a skin rash (across your entire body), itchiness, a tight chest, low blood pressure, fever or shivering, or swelling of your lips, tongue or throat, you must notify your GP immediately. - If you have previously suffered from jaundice or liver impairment, you must tell your attending doctor.
+Extra care is required for this group of patients. - If you suffer from persistent or severe diarrhoea, even after your therapy has been stopped, you must notify your GP immediately. - Please check your body temperature on a regular basis, preferably at the same time every day and ideally in the evenings.